The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 There are banks with ATM machines in all four centres.
 All hotels accept most major credit cards.

 Although entirely at your own discretion, tipping is an important aspect of tourism and hospitality life and expectations are fairly high.
 In order to simplify tipping, we strongly recommend that you allow your leader to take care of making sure tips are given to hotel and restaurant staff and to local guides and drivers.
 This will be done using some funds provided by us together with, if you wish, a contribution from you, which he/she will collect during the holiday.

 Your tour leader makes the world of difference to your holiday and ours are as passionate about discovering the world on foot as you are.
 They're resourceful, organised and widely travelled.
 They will handle all the local administration and other needs that might arise to ensure that you don't have to worry about planning your days and you can enjoy your holiday.
 Although leading group holidays, they won't forget that every group is made up of individuals.
 Each tour leader has their own individual style, talents and professional backgrounds and all are trained, qualified, experienced and dedicated to making your holiday as enjoyable, interesting and inspiring as possible.

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

 To enhance your experience, as well as your tour leader, each holiday will be accompanied in some centres by a well qualified and knowledgeable English-speaking local guide.

-We fly from London (Heathrow or Gatwick) to Palermo and return with British Airways or Easyjet– please check which flights apply at the time of booking.
+We fly from London to Palermo and return.
 Travel in Sicily will be by road.